 Buckingham Palace presents an inscrutable facade.
 It possesses a composite aura of authority, much as the White House does in America.
 The edifice has come to embody the voice of royalty; statements issued to the world from behind these walls begin with the words 'Buckingham Palace announced today. . . .'

-In addition to its role as a palace and Queen Elizabeth II's official London home, it also serves as the Sovereign's office, where she entertains Heads of State, receives citizens, and holds investitures.
+In addition to its role as a palace, it also serves as the Sovereign's office, where Heads of State are entertained, citizens are received, and investitures held.
 During the present reign, Presidents Eisenhower, Kennedy, Nixon, Reagan, Bush, and Clinton have been entertained here, and the Duchess of Windsor stayed for several days following the Duke's death in 1972.